 While cars are the most common, it seems that anyform of transport has a good chance of exploding into a huge ball of flames and debris if it's shot at or wrecked.
 Aircraft, railroad locomotives, ships, pretty much anything bigger and more mechanically complex than a bread box.
 Sometimes, this happens to cars that are plunging off cliffs and haven't hit anything yet.

-The trope namer is the now infamous Pinto, a low-cost car put out by Ford in the early '70s.
+The trope namer is the now infamous Ford Pinto, a low-cost car put out by Ford in the early '70s.
 The gas tank was easy to damage in a rear-end collision and this often led to the damaged car going up in flames (still not an explosion).
-Ford knew about the lethal flaw but decided that paying out on wrongful-death lawsuits would be cheaper than fixing it.
-When this was unearthed in one widely publicized case, punitive damages equal to both cost estimates combined were awarded in that one case.
-They also failed to account for lawsuits by injured victims, having apparently assumed one hundred percent mortality in accidents.
-Make a "backfiring strategy" joke at your own peril.
+However, this trope actually predates the Pinto by quite a while.

 If the massive numbers of parodies and Lampshade Hangings in recent years is any indication, this is on its way to being a Discredited Trope, especially after MythBustersdebunked it.
 However, there are still plenty of people who believe this trope is true, leading to well-meaning bystanders pulling accident victims out of cars and causing further harm.